 - 1 teaspoon vanilla extract

 - 2 large eggs

-- 105 grams (3/4 cup) plain flour
+- 105 grams (3/4 cup) plain flour or all purpose flour

-- 3/4 cup tinned pitted cherries
+- 3/4 cup pitted sour cherries

-- 250 ml (1 cup) thickened or heavy cream
+- 250 ml (1 cup) whipped cream

 - Fresh cherries to serve, optional

 - Grab your 8 inch skillet.
 Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.